-To make good set dosa, proper fermentation of the batter is very important otherwise they don’t yield porous and spongy dosa.
-Urad dal, rice, fenugreek seeds and poha are the ingredients that are used to make the batter.
+To make good set dosa, proper fermentation of the batter is very important else it won’t yield porous and spongy dosa.

-Set dosa can be served to babies over 10 months, make sure you do not use sour batter if making for baby.
+They can be eaten for a meal anytime of the day and they also go well in the school & office lunch boxes.
+They can also be served to babies over 10 months, make sure you do not use sour batter if making for baby.

 For more Dosa varieties,